All money is power

 Let me use the following example:

-Some people and I where in the Rotterdam CBD around 1 AM.
+Some people and I were in the Rotterdam CBD around 1 AM.
 We where getting a bit hungry but nothing urgent really, we could eat in the city or use our own food at school.
 We saw this small bakkery where you could eat simple sandwiches for the steap price of €2,50.
 I passed.
 Trading my €2,50 for a simple sandwich didn’t look like a good deal to me.
-My friends however, did buy several sandwiches, but they later admitted they where too expensive.
+My friends however, did buy several sandwiches, but they later admitted they were too expensive.
 So there you have it, they wern’t content with the service of the bakkery, but still voted for the company.

 In a way I did vote as well.
-Not buying anything at their company is a way of voting no. No for it’s existance.
+Not buying anything at their company is a way of voting no. No for it’s existence.
 So when you look at it like that, all money is power.

 Because even though we have a free market system practicly everywhere in the world, how can it be a free market if your purchases are not responsible intellectually?